 The event will feature a number of speakers and will also feature a concert by country artist Ryan Weaver

-Clark County-based Patriots United recently announced an all-day event to be held Sat., Oct.
+Clark County-based Patriots United has announced an all-day event to be held Sat., Oct.
 21. Registration is now open for The Great Northwest Awakening, which will be hosted by Patriots United Founder Mike Terry and Kristin Sokoloff.

 The event will be held from 10 a.m.-9 p.m. at the Clark County Event Center (near the amphitheater), 17200 NE Delfel Rd., in Ridgefield.
 The all-day event will feature a number of speakers and will also feature a concert by country artist Ryan Weaver.

 “Freedom and Liberty are worth it,’’ read a Patriots United flier promoting the event with the #WeWon’tBackDown.

 A number of guest speakers will cover a variety of topics including medical freedoms, parents’ rights, government overreach, public schools becoming government schools and helping teachers get out of unions, 1st Amendment, 2nd Amendment, men in women’s sports, election integrity and transparency, legal ballot harvesting, SB 5599, I-2081, applying pressure to influence legislation.

 “We are always providing real solutions that make a real difference,’’ read the promotion for the event.

 To register for the event, go to PatriotsUnitedWa.com.

 - WAGOP files ethics complaint against SoS Hobbs over social media monitoringWashington Secretary of State Steve Hobbs is facing a complaint filed with the Washington State Executive Ethics Board.